 The WETS proprietary underdrain is a simple design that can provide better performance and a longer filter bed life than the more expensive and complicated designs of established filter vendors.
 The two basic filter types utilized by WETS are the gravity filter and the pressure filter.
 The pressure filter is an ASME pressure vessel, typically constructed of low-carbon steel.
 The gravity filter is typically an ambient pressure vessel made of fiberglass.

 In a typical gravity filtration system, the water to be treated is fed from the wellhead pump to an elevated aerator, with the water gravity-flowing from the aerator through the filters, which are installed on the ground.
 The water is pumped from the filters to the GST/hold tank.
 Gravity filters can be cylindrical or rectangular.
 Very large capacity filters are often long rectangular vessels.
 These rectangular vessels are typically concrete or steel plate, depending on project specifications and local costs/conditions.

-The typical pressure filter application involves a system where aeration is not required, and the system can therefore be kept under pressure from the wellhead pump through to the GST or the distribution system.
+The typical water pressure filter application involves a system where aeration is not required, and the system can therefore be kept under pressure from the wellhead pump through to the GST or the distribution system.